lammps/lammps/doc/src/pair_sw.rst

 .. note::

-   When the *threebody on* keyword is used, multiple pair_coeff commands may be used to specific the pairs of atoms which don't require three-body term.
+   When the *threebody off* keyword is used, multiple pair_coeff commands may be used to specific the pairs of atoms which don't require three-body term.
    In these cases, the first 2 arguments are not required to be \* \*.